N0ah-S/SurrealDB-Mod/README.md

 A Minecraft mod that provides a SurrealDB server for other mods to interact and communicate with.

 This mod automatically downloads the latest version of SurrealDB to "/mods/surrealdb" and starts it whenever the Minecraft client starts on PreInit.
-Its main purpose is to allow easy inter-mod/-world/-network data structures without yaml or mod dependencies.
+Its main purpose is to allow easy inter-mod/-world/-network data structures without local files or mod dependencies.